Ltamaren/great-goose-a5384/content/pages/blog/customer-loyalty.md

 title: First band on the moon.
 subtitle: A story about customer loyalty
 author: content/data/authors/jane-doe.yaml
-excerpt: BRN will collaborate with Space X to send Thu
+excerpt: BRN will collaborate with Space X to send Thumpasaurus to the moon
 date: '2021-01-03'
 thumb_image: images/cryptogoose2.png
 thumb_image_alt: A group of people working in a cafe